Service

 }

-In other words, service methods can infer types from the controller methods and controller methods can call service methods without causing self-referencing issues.
+In other words, service methods can infer types from controller methods, and controller methods can call service methods without causing self-referencing issues.